Irma Losada Olmos

 Research

-My dissertation examines the political geography of critical state infrastructures, with a focus on the Maya Train mega-project in Southeast Mexico.
-More broadly, I am interested in exploring the lived experiences and localized effects of global geopolitical processes through the use of participatory and community-based methods.
+My dissertation examines the construction and operation of the Maya Train in Southeast Mexico and the contested promises and visions for development that surround this infrastructure.
+Broadly, I am interested in exploring the lived experiences of global (geo)political processes through the use of participatory and community-based methods.
 Another research project examines the territorialization of ocean spaces and bridges critical geopolitics, international political economy, and the International Law of the Sea.

 Advisors